ivke080/Chrome-Police/README.md

 <h1>Chrome Police</h1>
 <p>This is Chrome extension made to stop you from procrastinating on the web.
 Choose how much time do you want to spend
-on the internet, and when the time is up, all Chrome tabs will be closed</p>
+on the internet, and when the time is up, all Chrome windows will be closed</p>

 <h2>How to install</h2>
 <ol>